jarrin-p/dotfiles/README.md

 - fennel - `fennel_ls`
 - lean - lean's builtin lsp + `lean-nvim`.
 - lua - `lua_ls`, also sets the vimruntime as a global workspace.
-- terraform - `terraformls` (rough) (can be slow and/or freeze sometimes.)
+- terraform - `terraformls` (can be slow and/or freeze sometimes.)
 - json, yaml - `jsonls`, `yamlls` - should tell you when json or yaml are improperly formatted.
-- javascript, typescript - `typescript-language-server`. (rough) (typescript occasionally needs restarting but js seems find.)
+- javascript, typescript - `typescript-language-server`. (typescript occasionally needs restarting but js seems find, although recent update seemed to fix this)
-- latex - `texlab` - autocomplete doesn't help substantially with parameters, but it's pretty snappy overall.
+- latex - `texlab`

 ## additional language configuration
 the easiest way to check what additional features, snippets, etc, I may have added for a language would be to look at the filetype config located in [.config/nvim/ftplugin](.config/nvim/ftplugin).